scality/cloudserver/docs/USING_PUBLIC_CLOUDS.rst

-Using Public Clouds as data backends
+Using Public Clouds as Data Backends
 ====================================

 Introduction